-BUS 101 Introduction to Business (3)

-A one-semester survey course covering business organization, operation, and management, designed to orient the student to the field of business.
+BUS 101 Introduction to Business (3) A one-semester survey course covering business organization, operation, and management, designed to orient the student to the field of business.

-BUS 102 Introduction to Entrepreneurship (3)
+Introduction to Entrepreneurship

 Course serves as the foundation for the GBC Associate of Applied Science--Entrepreneurship Emphasis degree program.
 Introduces techniques, principles, and challenges facing today's entrepreneurs using practical examples.
-Formerly BUS 102, Entrepreneurship I) (Formerly, BUS 102, Introduction to Entrepreneurship) This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.
+(Formerly BUS 102, Entrepreneurship I) (This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.